seL4/camkes-tool/docs/index.md

 }
 ```

-The entry point of a CAmkES component is run.
+The entry point of a CAmkES component is `run`.

 The final thing is to add some build system boiler plate to be able to build
 the system.
 Create apps/helloworld/Kconfig for the build system menu: